deltafi/deltafi/kind/README.md

 cluster loc build install
 ```

-This command will build and install the local versions of DeltaFi core, stix, passthrough and UI.
+This command will build and install the local versions of DeltaFi core, stix, and UI.

 After you install DeltaFi on the cluster, you will be able to point your browser at [local.deltafi.org](http://local.deltafi.org)
 and interact with the DeltaFi UI.
 You can install plugins, enable flows, upload data, check metrics, etc.